rlivingsus/misc/AllBooks.md

 - Rhodes, Richard: Dark Sun
 - Richards, Carl: The One-Page Financial Plan
 - Richards, Douglas: ALIEN ARTIFACT: 1) The Enigma Cube, 2) A Pivot in Time
-- Riddle, AG: Quantum Radio; (see audible & series below)
+- Riddle, AG: Quantum Radio; The Extinction Trails (see audible & series below)
 - Ridley, Matt: The Rational Optimist
 - Ries, Eric: The Lean Startup
 - Rigsby, Rick: Lessons from a Third Grade Dropout